-Emily Tisch Sussman is the campaign director for the Center for American Progress, where she is responsible for working with policy teams and coalition partners to create and execute campaigns that turn policy ideas into laws.
+Emily Tisch Sussman is the vice president of Campaigns for the Center for American Progress, where she is responsible for working with policy teams and coalition partners to create and execute campaigns that turn policy ideas into laws.
 Before joining American Progress, she was the executive director of Young Democrats of America, where she led a team that helped to produce record-breaking youth participation in the 2012 election cycle.

 Prior to that, Tisch Sussman served as co-director of government affairs for Servicemembers Legal Defense Network, or SLDN, where she was a key figure in the movement to repeal the discriminatory “Don’t Ask, Don’t Tell.”
 She worked on national strategy for repeal and she lobbied and served as liaison to the Pentagon.
 Before joining SLDN, she founded Think Blue, a political organization for young professional Democrats.